Spanning Tree Autoregressive Visual Generation: Method

-In this context, we propose an approach that utilizes the \textit{uniform spanning tree} on a lattice corresponding to the position relationships of token representations of an image to structurally reflect prior knowledge about the image in the order randomization strategy.
-Formally, we regard the token position $(i, j)$ as a vertex $v$ and each vertex is connected by an edge as a regular taxicab lattice.
-From the lattice $G \coloneqq (V, E)$, we uniformly sample a spanning tree $T \sim \mathcal{T}(G, r)$ by regarding the random corner vertex as a root node $r$.
-Naturally, the sequence order of traversing the spanning tree from the corners will move towards the central region while predicting adjacent tokens to the prefix.
+In this respect, we propose an approach that uses the \textit{uniform spanning tree} on a lattice corresponding to the token position relationships in images to structurally reflect prior knowledge about the image in the sequence order randomization strategy.
+Formally, we regard the 2D token position index $(i, j)$ as a vertex and each adjacent vertex $u, v \in V$ is connected by edge $(u, v) \in E$ as a regular taxicab lattice $G \coloneqq (V, E)$.
+We uniformly sample a spanning tree $T \sim \mathcal{T}(G, r)$, which is a subgraph of $G$ that forms a tree that includes all vertices of $G$ while considering a randomly chosen corner vertex as the root node $r$.
+Then, we train the AR model $p_\theta$ by maximum likelihood estimation with additional conditioning on the next-token position according to the traversal order $\tau_s$: